layik/layik.github.io/articles/rollup.md

 // .... so many more lines
 ```
 As you can see, without any of the above externals, the script will return and ask the user to get those packages into scope.

+The bundled `css` would also be done, in this case, separately in a file with the same name `eatlas.css` and would contain all css found by `rollup` and simply concatenated.
+This, I cannot point you to source code, would be some traversal of the files in your codebase starting with top level `css` file found.

 ## Testing it
 So that leaves us with testing the output.
 Let us imagine that like me, you also put everything in the externals and must install all the dependencies.
 I literally copied over the library's dependencies to a test application and installed them.